JaneliaSciComp/BatchedBLAS.jl/README.md

 `ger`, `syr`, and `spr` that work with arrays of AbstractFloats and Integers, and scaling coefficients which can be scalars or Vectors.

-In addition to the type flexibility, there is a performance benefit for symmetric and packed symmetric matrices, where execution times for `syr` and `spr` are faster than the equivalent batched `gemm`.
-Benchmarks on an A100 follow.
+In addition to the type flexibility, there is a performance benefit for rank-1 updates as execution times for `ger`, `syr`, and `spr` are faster than the equivalent batched `gemm` for the range of parameters tested.  `dot` is also faster for small matrices.
+Benchmarks on an H100 follow.
 The dashed lines are for the transposed version of `gemv` and the upper-triangle versions of all other functions.
 Lower numbers are better.

 ![benchmarks](/bench/bench.svg)